General (scope, time limits)

 The re-examination is performed under the direction of the lawyer, without the presence of any officer.
 There is no time limit beyond the referral within 48 hours from the notification.

 Through this procedure, it is possible to incorporate new arguments, new documentation and even new allegations, other than those expressed in the application (even though it is a good idea to explain the reasons for this change of allegations, as well as the late addition of other documents to the record).
-However it is not possible to provide further clarifications on statements expressed in the application.
+However, it is not possible to provide further clarifications on statements expressed in the application.
 The notice of review therefore consists of an extension of allegations that detail and clarify those aspects that are not clear in the initial application, with particular emphasis on the facts and information from the country of origin that have been queried.
+For figures on previous years, please see the 2020 update of this report.

 Onward judicial appeals